studerw/td-ameritrade-client/README.md

 ## Integration Tests
 Integration tests do require a Client App ID user and refresh token, though are not needed to build the jar.

-To run integration tests, you will need to rename this file *src/test/resources/my-test.properties.changeme* to *my-test.properties* and add your own TDA properties.
+To run integration tests, you will need to rename this file *src/test/resources/my-test.properties.changeme* to *my-test.properties* and fill in the necessary TDA properties.

 Then run the following command.

 ```